Motstanden/motstanden-website/docs/database-readme.md

 The names of databases and backup directory is set in [create_backup.sh](./create_backup.sh) and can be changed according to needs.
 The database names and backup directories will be different for production and development environments, and this is decided by the `IS_DEV_ENV` variable.

+The variables in [create_backup.sh](./create_backup.sh) that may need to be changed in the future is:
+- `DB_NAMES`: Names of databases that will be backed up
+- `BACKUP_PARENT_DIRECTORY`: Directory where backups will be stored.

 The script creates a backup directory and a corresponding directory for each database there.
 Backup names will start with the date the backup was done and the name of the database.

 ### Backup service and timer